Supporting resilience and vulnerability in rehearsal & performance

 Sacharissa Claxton, London

-(Sybil, Coronation Street, Avenue 5, Sandman)
+(Broken Bird, Coronation Street, Sandman)

 “It 100% worked!
 When dealing with traumatic themes you never know what you’re going to find when you start digging into a character.
 Alan set up clear guidelines and created a safe space to work with raw and challenging material.
 It enhanced not only my own prep but my performance too.
 Actor Care® sessions connected my prep work to my emotional capacity as an actor to me stepping onto set. ”